smf-steve/mips_subroutine/mips_subroutine.md

   1. mips_subroutine [-f frame] entry [ arg ... ]

      In the final form, the structure of the frame can be specified.
+Their are three frame types:
+       - adhoc: There is no formal structure defined for a frame.
+The stack can be used in an ad-hoc manner.
+       - register: This is default frame structure used by MIPS programs where some information is passed via registers
+       - full:  This frame structure uses the stack to pass all arguments.

   Note that all of the above command line options can be used together, and can be presented on the command line in any order, any number of times,